- Coordinates

 - dEndDrawing and dStartDrawing must not be called in the same process.

-Method 2: indicating the drawing target directly in the syntax (via a parameter) The <Image> parameter is used to specify directly the target of the drawing. dStartDrawing becomes useless.
+Method 2: Indicate the design destination directly in the syntax (via a parameter) The <Image> parameter is used to specify directly the target of the drawing. dStartDrawing becomes useless.
 This function must be deleted.

 Related Examples: